-Afghanistan is a collaboration by the photographer Chris Steele-Perkins and the Afghan poet Sayd Bahodine Majrouh.
-Steele-Perkins has created a profoundly personal homage and celebration of Afghanistan, a place he visited numerous times in the course of five years.
-Throughout that time, the country was ravaged by a succession of wars, as it continues to be today.
+Afghanistan is a book by the photographer Chris Steele-Perkins in which he created a profoundly personal homage and celebration of Afghanistan, a place he visited numerous times in the course of five years, from 1994–1998.

 "It was heroic, beautiful, violent, twisted, gracious, and tragic.
 The experience of being there works its way into one's being; an infection of the soul demanding that you return.

 A young man is playing a recorder near a battered anti-aircraft gun that seems to stand abandoned beside a field.
 He is a little simple.
 He plays the same tune over and over again.
 I photograph him and he keeps wanting to shake my hand, again and again, like the tune.
 I ask him what he does.
 He is the anti-aircraft gunner.